Gravel Surfaced Roads

 - Grader Maintenance (Summer Blading and Winter Plowing);

 - Gravel Road Rehabilitation (ridge and shoulder pulls); and

 Eight (8) grader operator routes maintain these road surfaces averaging about 185km's each.
 Grader operator routes have been revised in this manner to balance responsibility and deliver consistent road surface conditions County wide.
 Grader operator routes are managed and adjusted as gravel surfaced roads are upgraded to paved surfaces as per Councils approved Paving Plan.

 Approximately 50km's of Gravel Road Rehabilitation (shoulder pulls) are performed annually to recover gravel thrown from the motoring public and lost in the ditch from winter plowing operations.
 The department also addresses ridges often developed on the edge of the driving surface to restore the driving surface to shed water.

 A ridge or shoulder pull utilizes equipment to cut the material and bring it back to the road surface.

-The County then utilizes a specialized piece of equipment with rotary heads and teeth that beat up lumped material and separate the aggregates from the vegetation.
+The County then uses a specialized piece of equipment with rotary heads and teeth that beat up lumped material and separate the aggregates from the vegetation.

 Annual Crack Sealing is performed as a preventative maintenance program to ensure moisture does not enter the road base, prematurely degrading the road surface which can escalate annual maintenance costs.
 On average 125,000 linear meters of crack are sealed through the cold pour application of sealant.
 This is a service the County contracts out.

-Pothole repairs are limited due to most County paved surfaces being 10 years old or newer.
+Pothole repairs are limited due to most County paved surfaces being ten (10) years old or newer.
 Typically, potholes become more frequent as pavement ages (oxidizes) and more so where preventative maintenance such as crack sealing is not administered.
-Ever wondered what causes pot holes?
+Ever wondered what causes potholes?
 Click here to find out!